MattCJones/vim-foam-programmer/README.md

 ## Features

+This plugin provides additional support for creating, editing, or viewing OpenFOAM source code files using [Vim](https://www.vim.org).
+The specific features are listed.

 * Automatically searches OpenFOAM makefiles for linked header files and adds them Vim's path.
     - Allows for opening included header files inside Vim with `gf`